Faisen0/Faisen0/README.md

-- 👋 Hi, I’m @Faisen0
+- 👋 Hi, I’m @Farid Abdul
-- 👀 I’m interested in Gaming, YouTube and coding
+- 👀 I’m interested in Cybersecurity and Network Principles
 - 🌱 I’m currently learning phython
-- 💞️ I’m looking to collaborate on nothing really, I'm still learning coding in high school
+- 💞️ I’m looking to collaborate on automation projects currently
 - 📫 How to reach me..
 My discord Tag is faisen#9115

 <!---